The top 10 audiobooks on Audible.com

 2. The Sandman by Neil Gaiman and Dirk Maggs, performed by Riz Ahmed, Kat Dennings, Taron Egerton, Neil Gaiman, James McAvoy, Samantha Morton, Bebe Neuwirth, Andy Serkis and Michael Sheen (Audible Originals)

-3. Nolyn by Michael J. Sullivan, performed by the author, Tim Gerard Reynolds, and Robin Sullivan (Audible Studios)
+3. Nolyn by Michael J. Sullivan, performed by the author (Audible Studios)

 4. The Last Thing He Told Me by Laura Dave, narrated by Rebecca Lowman (Simon & Schuster Audio)